morays-community/morays-doc/docs/source/getting_started.rst

        Sending back u_f, v_f through tunnel TO_NEMO_FIELDS

 This means that the exchanges are well performed.
-Check out also that output files ``NEVERWORLD_gridUsurf.nc`` and ``NEVERWORLD_gridVsurf.nc`` have been created.
+Check out also that output files ``NEVERWORLD.1d_gridUsurf.nc`` and ``NEVERWORLD.1d_gridVsurf.nc`` have been created.
 They contain the subgrid forcing fields computed by GZ21 model.